 “This author was born on Vancouver Island.
 She makes her home in Swansea, South Wales.
 During World War II she was stationed in the Orkney Islands, where she was employed as a Cypher Officer in the Women’s Royal Service.
 She has written many stories and executed many drawings for a variety of children’s magazines in Great Britain.
 She is also known as a maker of children’s toys.
 Her books, which she has also illustrated, have included: Bumblebuzz; Lady Bug!
 Lady Bug!; Bandy Boy’s Treasure Island; Pipkin Sees the World; Cinderella’s Mouse and other Fairy Tales; and The Wind Call.”

 Three of my books features heroic WWII women so when I read of Fry's wartime work I immediately gave a hearty huzzah for her.
-Like so many other women of the time, she obviously put her immediate endeavors on hold indefinitely in order to do battle with Fascism.
+Like so many other women of the time, she had placed her life on hold in order to do battle with Fascism.

 When I wrote an earlier edition of this blog post, back in 2012 (www.myenglishfinal.blogspot.com), a fellow-Fry fan in the UK sent me some biographical information on her, a chapter in a "About the Author" book.
 He also sent me this: